God Creates Universe with Big Bang

 The Universe Comes from One God

-It is a well-established principle of science is that the same physical laws apply everywhere.
+It is a well-established principle of science that the same physical laws apply everywhere.
 Yes, some scientists believe that there could be other universes that operate by different laws.
 But at least our universe has the same laws everywhere.

 From a spiritual perspective, there is a simple reason for that: all of the laws of physical reality were established by God, and are therefore universal.
 The fact that there is a single, unified set of laws points to a single God establishing those laws.
 If there were multiple gods each attempting to establish a different set of laws, we would see a chaos of conflicting laws in the universe around us.
 But that’s not what we observe.